 Parallels Mac Management for Microsoft SCCM extends Microsoft System Center Configuration Manager 2012 and 2012 R2 (or newer) with support for Mac computers.
-With Parallels Mac Management you can manage Mac and Windows computers using Configuration Manager as your only management system.
+For companies that already have Microsoft SCCM in place, Parallels Mac Management allows administrators to use SCCM as their only system to manage both PCs and Mac.